GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 ### 4. Load your data

-1. Open the Browser of your choice and navigate to the [UMAP Website](https://umap.openstreetmap.fr/en/) and click on the large green button `Create a Map`.
+1. Open the Browser of your choice and navigate to the [uMap Website](https://umap.openstreetmap.fr/en/) and click on the large green button `Create a Map`.
 YOur Map Canvas and User interface will open.

 2. Right above your map canvas, you can click in "Untitled Map" in order to edit your map properties.
 Give your Map a title and a short description.